DinoChiesa/sftp-server-in-gce/README.md

 persistent data provider like Postgres, etc. All of that is outside the scope of the setup scripts here.

+## Choosing between the options

+The sshd in a Linux base image includes basic SFTP capability.
+It depends on the users registered on the Linux machine itself.
+It works, it's proven, it's secure.
+But it has limited features.

+You would typically choose to use a dedicated SFTP server like SFTPgo over the built-in SFTP server in sshd in Linux system administration when you require more advanced features, better management capabilities, and more flexibility than what the basic sshd SFTP subsystem offers.
+Here's a quick list:

+ - offers a dedicated user management system that is independent of the underlying Linux system users.
+This allows you to create virtual users specifically for SFTP access without needing corresponding system accounts.
+ - supports OpenID Connect integration.
+ - provides a web-based administration interface, making user and permission management much easier, especially for non-technical administrators.
+ - supports user groups, simplifying the management of permissions for multiple users.
+ - REST API - for management tasks
+ - rate limiting
+ - quota enforcement
+ - IP filtering
+ - HTTP Hooks - get notified when files get transferred.

 ## Pre-requisites